The-Gentleman/PocketDocReact/dev-log.md

 - Start Patient component [X]

 5/11 to do:
-- Pass in props to PatientList component []
+- Pass in props to PatientList component [X]
-- Create patient dispatch with fetch request []
+- Create patient dispatch with fetch request [X]
-- Create patient action creator []
+- Create patient action creator [X]

+5/12 to do:
+- Call the dispatched function in my componentDidMount []
 - render that on the dom via PatientList []
+- make the names clickable links []
+- get started on routes []